-Despite some Internet sources claiming that prostitution is legal in Spain (such as this one), the truth is that sex workers exist in a legal vacuum.
-The workers themselves are not penalized, but instead, the procurers (or "pimps") are the ones who are punished by the law.
-And for good reason, as 90% of sex workers in Spain are said to be victims of human trafficking Their often complicated circumstances leave them in a sort of legal limbo.
+Despite some Internet sources claiming that prostitution is legal in Spain, the truth is that sex workers exist in a legal vacuum.
+The workers themselves are not penalized, but instead, the procurers are the ones who are punished by the law.
+And for good reason, as 90% of sex workers in Spain are said to be victims of human trafficking which can get quite complicated legally.

 Brothels have been illegal in Spain since 1956, but these days, the vast majority of them are loosely disguised as whiskerías or "clubs" and are left to function as normal.

 But these clubs aren't the only legal loophole in the Spanish system.
 Sex workers have been able to practice their trade freely and advertise frequently in the "Relax" section of the classifieds in newspapers and magazines.
 However, a proposal suggested that all contact sections of newspapers should be closed down to prevent the advertising of prostitution.
 While this may not end the problem at the source, the Spanish Government sees it as one way to curb the demand for sex work in larger cities.

 What is totally illegal is public solicitation for sex, i.e. "street prostitution".
 Both the sex worker and his or her client can be prosecuted in some parts of Spain, including Barcelona.

 Truthfully, prostitution in Spain doesn't have the stigma that it has in many other countries.
 You can often come across sex workers in open, public spaces such as Gran Via in Madrid and Las Ramblas in Barcelona, so to many it may seem like a completely typical aspect of life in a large Spanish city.